TomDunn/reddit_crawler/README.md

 Why?
 ----

 I've been working on small reddit related projects.
 The source has been contained in one repo, meaning that it has become quite messy.
+So I'm starting to break some of the code out into smaller, reusable repos.

 Roadmap
 -------